stephaneVercouillieBMID/slate/source/workingVersion.html.md

 In each case, the claims need to be declared in the Authorization Request.

-OIDC Standard Claims
-OpenID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), or user attributes.
-They are intended to supply the client app with consented user details such as email, name and picture, upon request.

 ### 4.2.2.
 Scope

 Scopes are space-separated lists of identifiers used to specify what access privileges are being requested.